-The "Hull Identification Number" located on the starboard side of the transom, is the most important identifying factor and must be included in all correspondence and orders.
+The "Hull Identification Number" located on the starboard side at the rear corner, is the most important identifying factor and must be included in all correspondence and orders.
 Failure to include it creates delays.
 Also of vital importance are the engine serial numbers and part numbers when writing about or ordering parts for your engine.
 Refer to the Engine Operator's Manual for locations of engine serial numbers and record them for future reference.